Fire alarm call box: History

 In 1855, John Nelson Gamewell of South Carolina attended Channing’s lecture on his alarm system at the Smithsonian.
 Gamewell purchased regional rights to market the fire alarm telegraph in southern states with financing help from friend James Dunlap.
 They later obtained the patents and full rights to the system in 1859 for $30,000.
 The initial commercialization was unsuccessful due to the outbreak of the American Civil War, during which the government seized the patents from Gamewell.

 Following the war, John F. Kennard bought the patents from the government and returned them to Gamewell, forming a partnership, Kennard and Co., in 1867 to manufacture the alarm systems.
 The Gamewell Fire Alarm Telegraph Co. was later formed in 1879.
 Gamewell systems were installed in 250 cities by 1886 and 500 cities in 1890.
 By 1910, Gamewell had gained a 95% market share.

+In 1962, Gamewell released their most popular non-coded fire pull station, using the design until the 2010s.
+In 1982, Gamewell partnered with the Cerberus group in the marketing of the Cerberus R-7.
+In 1984, Gamewell joined the Cerberus group.
+In 1989, Gamewell introduced the Gamewell Identifire Network System 2.
+Later in 1989, Cerberus Technologies merged Gamewell with Pyrotronics to form Cerberus Pyrotronics.
+In 1990, Gamewell split from Cerberus AG and Cerberus Pyrotronics, becoming an independent company.
+In 1994, Gamewell introduced the Gamewell-FCI 600 series with an autoprogramming feature.
+In 2003, Honeywell acquired Gamewell, and in 2005, Honeywell merged Gamewell with Fire Control Instruments to form Gamewell-FCI.

-Since the advent of in-building alarms and 9-1-1, the use of public alarm boxes as a primary alerting method has waned, but many locations continue to maintain systems as a backup.
-Even in areas that no longer use the actual call boxes, the "box" terminology persists as a method for tracking the incident location and units responding.
+Since the advent of in-building alarms and emergency telephone numbers, the use of public alarm boxes as a primary alerting method has waned, but many locations continue to maintain systems as a backup.
+Even in areas that no longer use the actual call boxes, the "box" terminology persists as a method for tracking the incident location and units responding ("Five alarm Fire").